bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 button is down or not.
 A gesture is over once the mouse button is released or your finger leaves the touch screen.

-What we would like to do, is bottle all of these input events up and emit a stream of messages that capture drawing correctly so that we aren't handling the lower level details in our main application loop.
+What we would like to do, is bottle all of these raw input events up and emit a stream of messages that capture drawing actions at a higher level.
+Thus keeping the lower level details out of our main application loop.

 Here are some functions to help us gather the events we need into a channel.